Dwarf water cobra

 The dwarf water cobra (Naja nana) is a small, venomous species of aquatic cobra found in the Democratic Republic of Congo (Katanga).
 It was first described by Marcel Collet and Jean-Francois Trape in 2020, based on two specimens from Lake Mai-Ndombe.

 Taxonomy

 Naja nana is classified under the genus Naja of the family Elapidae, and considered a member of the Boulengerina subgenus, along with related species such as Naja annulata, Naja christyi, and Naja melanoleuca.
-The genus name Naja is a Latinisation of the Sanskrit word nāgá (नाग), meaning "cobra”; the species name nana derives from the Latin word, nanus, which means feminine, in reference to its small size.
+The genus name Naja is a Latinisation of the Sanskrit word nāgá (नाग), meaning "cobra”; the species name nana derives from the Latin word, nanus, which means dwarf, in reference to its small size.

 Description

 The dwarf water cobra typically doesn't grow longer than 1 m, unlike the two other semiaquatic African Naja species, Naja annulata and Naja christyi, both of which can attain lengths of up to about 2.5 m.

 Distinguishing features of the species include its characteristic defensive posture, its aquatic lifestyle, the straight-row arrangement of its dorsal scales, and its distinctive coloration: black with small white or yellowish spots, a whitish abdomen, and a black underside of the tail.

 The eggs of the dwarf water cobra are large and elongated, and require 70 days of incubation to hatch.